Isaac Paredes Player Props: Rays vs. Reds

-On Monday, Isaac Paredes (.235 batting average in his past 10 games, with two home runs, three walks and eight RBI) and the Tampa Bay Rays play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (batting .237 in his past 10 games, with two home runs, two walks and eight RBI), battle starter Nick Lodolo and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-4) against the Reds.

 Isaac Paredes Game Info & Props vs. the Reds